Sakshi-Rai164/Indian-Ecommerce-Sales-Analysis/README.md

 ## Key Business Insights
 * **Revenue & Volume:** The platform generated approximately ₹15.9 million in total revenue across 98,207 total orders.
-* **Customer Retention:** The retention rate presents a major bottleneck .
+* **Customer Retention:** The retention rate presents a major bottleneck.
 Out of 96,096 customers, only 2,997 made repeated purchases, accounting for just 13% of total sales.
-* **Payment Preferences:** Credit cards and UPI are the dominant payment methods .
+* **Payment Preferences:** Credit cards and UPI are the dominant payment methods.
 Credit cards (used for 76,505 orders) drove the highest Average Order Value (AOV) of ₹162.70, while UPI/Vouchers averaged ₹62.33.
 * **Top Products:** "Bed, Bath & Table" is the most popular product category by volume, while "Computer Accessories" are the top-selling items overall.
-* **Seller Dynamics:** The platform hosts 4,312 active sellers .
+* **Seller Dynamics:** The platform hosts 4,312 active sellers.
 Sellers maintaining 4 and 5-star review scores drive the highest total revenue and order volumes.

 ---

 ## ANSWERS TO THE BUSINESS QUESTIONS

 ### 1 & 2) Revenue and Order Volume Trends
 The platform processed a total of **98,207 orders**, generating approximately **₹15.9 million** in total revenue.
 * **Peak Season:** January 2017 saw the highest volume with ~7,423 orders.
 * **Lowest Period:** Q3 2016 generated the lowest revenue at ~₹3.3 million.